Report on a small worked stone assemblage from Dorset

 Attention: Important Disclaimer

 This paper is a recent modification of a mock report on a small lithic assemblage.
 The original report was a marked assignment for the University of Southampton, during the author’s MA studies between 2008 and 2009.
 The aim of the original assignment was to prepare the graduate to produce basic archaeological reports on lithic assemblages.
-The lithic material that is discussed in this paper is real and was handed to the author by a UK commercial archaeology unit, which still reserves the publication rights for the site report and its excavated material.
+The lithic material discussed in this paper is authentic and was handed to the author by a UK commercial archaeology unit, which still reserves publication rights for the site report and its excavated material.

 Introduction